Seddon Pennine 7: Survivors

 A number of Seddon Pennine 7s have been preserved and are stored at bus museums in Scotland.
 Among preserved examples one of the Eastern M types survives at the Scottish Vintage Bus Museum.
 MSF750P is the only Alexander M-Type bodied coach fully restored.
 Y-type, T-type and Plaxton-bodied examples also survive, some preserved, some in non-psv roles.
 Only one Pennine 7 is known to have been rebodied, former Western MSJ388P which was purchased by a Lancashire businessman in the late 1980s for conversion into a racing car transporter, the Alexander T-type body proved unsound so the businessman, Andrew Wareing, asked Duple to rebody it, they politely declined, having never bodied the type, so one of Mr Wareing's employees, aided by a friend who worked at Duple, were tasked with building a new body which features a number of Duple 320 components, this vehicle, re-registered 5887AW, has been in use as a car transporter for over 20 years.

 Former Western Scottish Y Type BSD 857T has been converted into a motorcaravan.

-On television

-Two former Eastern Scottish Seddon Pennine 7s featured in the BBC Scotland play Donovan Quick.